Lingz-ui/Girls-Frontline-Discord-Search/README.md

 Assuming that that the default prefix $gf is still being used:
 - $gfsearch: Search a doll
 - $gfimage: Display only the image for that doll.
+- $gftimer: Check which dolls correspond to which production timer.
 - $gfhelp: List commands, version, how to contact me, etc.
 - $gfquote: Show quotes from the dolls if you have CharacterVoice.json from the game files
 - $gfstatus: Number of servers this bot is in.